ARCCSS-extremes/climpact/README.md

    https://github.com/ARCCSS-extremes/climpact/archive/master.zip
        This will create a directory named "climpact-master".

-2) Cd to the climpact-master directory created in step 1, open R and run *source('server/climpact.master.installer.r')* to install the required R packages.
+2) In a terminal window navigate to the climpact-master directory created in step 1, open R and run *source('server/climpact.master.installer.r')* to install the required R packages.
    You may be asked whether you would like to make a personal library, in most cases the answer should be 'yes'.
 Once complete, quit R by typing "q()".
 This step only needs to be done once.

-3) Modify the *climpact.ncdf.wrapper.r* file to suit your needs (see manual for optional parameters to specify).
+3) Modify the *climpact.ncdf.wrapper.r* file to suit your needs (see user guide for optional parameters to specify).
 Then execute by running *Rscript climpact.ncdf.wrapper.r* from the command line.
 Depending on the size of your data and the number of cores selected, this process can take anywhere from one to effectively an infinite number of hours.
-As a yard stick, for a 20 year global ~1x1 degree dataset you should assign ~30 hours on 2 cores.
+As a yard stick, for a 20 year global ~1x1 degree dataset and a computer with 2 cores you should assign ~30 hours to begin with.

 ### Notes on netCDF data format:
 * Look at the sample netCDF file for guidance in formatting your